-If your working neighborhood already has a taco truck, you might want to price your tacos evenly to not appear pricier than your competition.
+If your working neighbourhood already has a taco truck, you might want to price your tacos evenly to not appear pricier than your competition.
 However, if you choose a niche that has a unique aesthetic and is the only one of its kind in the locality, you can afford to stir up the rates slightly.
-In any case, make sure your vibe is inviting, and food is value for the buck to make sure your customers always come back for more!
+In any case, make sure your vibe is inviting, and the food is valuable for the buck to make sure your customers always come back for more!

 6. Look Out for Competitors

-While you might have a personal favorite dish to serve on your food truck venture, studying your competitors is always great in the hospitality domain.
+While you might have a personal favourite dish to serve on your food truck venture, studying your competitors is always great in the hospitality domain.

 If a brand is doing great selling donuts in food trucks, you either want to ensure your donuts somehow exceed quality and aesthetic or market your brand with a different dish.
 A thorough market survey to study all competitors can be a great way to pin this down.